Slow Food vs. Fast Life

 I also wish to add that our University of Gastronomic Sciences is now operational at Pollenzo, near Bra, where students from all over the world study a syllabus combining humanities and sciences with food technology and culture, the defense of biodiversity, and the protection of food traditions.
 An extensive program of field seminars also brings students into direct contact with food producers around the world.
 A second campus in Colorno, in Emilia-Romagna, hosts 50 students in two postgraduate master courses.

-Editors note: The Slow Food guide, Osterie & Locande d'Italia: A Guide to Traditional Places to Eat and Stay in Italy, is filled with addresses and food reviews, which, until this year, have been available only to Italians.
+Editors note: The Slow Food guide, Osterie & Locande d'Italia: A Guide to Traditional Places to Eat and Stay in Italy, is filled with addresses and food reviews, which, until recently have been available only to Italians.
 Now English speaking travelers can get in on the secret.
+Note: The newest information, with over 1,700 locations, is now available as an Osterie d'Italia 2023 - App (in Italian), as well as many other books, e-books, apps, and resources.

-Clay Hubbs was Transitions Abroad's original founder, editor, and publisher and was passionate in his love for great traditional food.
+Clay Hubbs, PhD, is Transitions Abroad's original founder, editor, and publisher and passionate in his love for great traditional food.